cisagov/prescup-challenges/pc4/individual-a/round3-oops-we-did-it-again/solution/README.md

 ![](./img/image2.png)

-With the sslkey file in hand, go back to the Kali system and retrieve the packet capture file from https://challenge.us/files.
+With the ssl key file in hand, go back to the Kali system and retrieve the packet capture file from https://challenge.us/files.

 With the capture open in Wireshark, you could start by filtering for just TLS traffic, since we know the target traffic exists in TLS traffic based on the challenge instructions.
 Exporting the TLS traffic only to a new capture file will reduce the amount of chaff in the resulting file for easier analysis, though this is entirely optional.

-To import the ssl keys for decryption, go to Edit -> Preferences -> expand Protocols and then click on TLS.
+To import the ssl keys for decryption, go to Edit > Preferences > expand Protocols and then click TLS.
 On this options screen, point to the sslkeys file you retrieved from the compromised system.
 The hint to this feature is in the pre-shared key reference in the guide.
 The top Internet search results for this topic will demonstrate how to use such a file with Wireshark.

 ![](./img/image3.png)

 After clicking OK, the TLS traffic will be decrypted, and HTTP requests will now be visible in plain text.
 You are looking for a unique file download, one that was only retrieved once, and its source.

-The simplest method for looking at the requested files is to go to File -> Export Objects -> HTTP, which are now visible due to the decryption process.
+Look at the requested files by going to File > Export Objects > HTTP, which are now visible due to the decryption process.

 ![](./img/image4.png)